Machine Learning based Medical Image Deepfake Detection: A Comparative Study: Experiments and Results

-\paragraph{}In this section, we showed it is in fact possible to detect tumor injected cancer scans, despite the failed efforts of radiologists, and their accompanying AI tools, to do the same.
-In the open trials of the CT-GAN (\cite{DBLP:journals/corr/abs-1901-03597}) experiment, the tumor injected misdiagnosis rate dropped from 99.2\% to 70\%, and though this improvement is drastic in terms of human performed detection, it is far greater than the misdiagnosis rate of deep transfer learning which is <1\%.
+We showed it is in fact possible to detect GAN generated cancer scans, even when trained radiologists and their accompanying AI tools fell short in their efforts.
+In the open trials of the CT-GAN experiment (\cite{DBLP:journals/corr/abs-1901-03597}), the tumor injected misdiagnosis rate dropped from 99.2\% to 70\%, and though this improvement is drastic in terms of human performed detection, it is far greater than the misdiagnosis rate of deep transfer learning which is <1\%.
 The monumental limitation of the method presented in this section is the singular focus on FM scans, which allowed for tumor site localization.
 Providing knowledge on where to look in a 512x512 scan eliminates the additional task of searching for countless possible tampering locations, drastically simplifying the problem.
 This method of localization cannot be performed on FB scans as the tumor site is unknown in a practical setting.